To pass this unit, please study the 18 vocabulary words below.

 UK

-A hand-held multimedia computer optimized for communication tasks and featuring a touch screen and internet connection.
+a hand-held multimedia computer optimized for communication tasks and featuring a touch screen and internet connection

 USA